berlinplan/berlinplan.github.io/readme.md

 <sub> **Creating the first intercontinental countries?** </sub>

-> <sub> Buddhist society in Asia and two South American societies could unite to form a country if they share the same values </sub>
+> <sub> With a shared set of values, Buddhist societies in Asia and South America can unite and create a unified nation. </sub>

 ## why Oversocieties are necessary?